jasonu80/Cyber-security-Portfolio/README.md

 # Cyber Security Portfolio
-This portfolio covers on what I have documented in Cyber Security learning journey.
+This portfolio covers on what I have documented in Cyber Security learning journey as well as practical labs.